Pinterest for interior design

 Source: Pinterest

-These could be used to demonstrate how you style a particular room, how you select the right colour palette and so on, giving inspiration to your potential audiences.
+These could be used to demonstrate how you style a particular room, how you select the right colour palette and so on, giving inspiration to your potential audiences for their dream homes.
 They get to see who you are and whether your style matches theirs.

 These can also be turned into Idea Ads.
 Idea ads enable you to scale the reach of your Idea Pins to audiences that matter to you.
 You can leverage Pinterest trends, insights and targeting capabilities to increase the impact of your Idea ads (Source: Pinterest).